tyacbovi/talyacobovitch.github.io/_posts/2020-12-19-Training-process-observations.md

 “Good training process” what do you mean?
 -----------------------------------------
-Before getting to what includes a "good training" we need to define it's goals, without this of course we can not see if we are going the right way.
+Before getting to what includes a "good training" we need to define it's goals, without this of course we can not see if we are heading the right way.
 And well this’s a pretty hard question to answer, when you think about it and a very subjective one.
 So let’s start at looking on a simpler question of what we want to gain from a training process, as I see it the big picture targets are:
 * Gain an effective team member (task wise) as the best person in the team (from the first second after the training of course).
 * The training process should happen in the shortest time frame as possible (for obvious reasons).